-How to Overcome Bias in the Job Search: Tips for Improving Your Chances of landing an interview
+How to Overcome Bias in the Job Search: Tips for Improving Your Chances of Landing an Interview

-Here’s how to overcome bias in the job search process as a job seeker in Canada.
 Personal identifiers such as your name, the location of your work experience, and your religious affiliations can sometimes inadvertently affect your chances of landing an interview.
-Bias in recruitment is a real challenge that can impact your job search, so it’s essential to understand how these factors might influence your opportunities.

-To improve your chances of receiving fair and equitable treatment during the hiring process, it’s important to be proactive about addressing potential biases.
 By removing or modifying certain personal information from your resume, you can focus on showcasing your skills and qualifications.
 This approach can help mitigate the risk of discrimination and increase your odds of securing an interview.

-Bias in the hiring process is undoubtedly unfair, but it does occur.
-According to a study by the University of Toronto, candidates with non-Anglophone names are 28% less likely to receive a callback for a job interview compared to those with traditionally Anglophone names.
 As a job seeker, you can work to overcome this bias even though it shouldn’t be a requirement.
 By removing or modifying certain personal information from your resume, you can focus on showcasing your skills and qualifications.
 This approach can help mitigate the risk of discrimination and increase your odds of securing an interview.

 1. Consider changing your name on your resume